Make Your Next Trip Extraordinary

 Cheap thrills

 Luxor Temple at sunset.
 For the mere cost of an entrance ticket (less than $7 per person), go to the magnificent Luxor Temple just before sundown and first watch the site bask in the last rays as the sun sets over the Nile.
-(You won’t be alone, but it’s a big place, so it rarely feels crowded—and the Egyptologist Jim can hire to accompany you will show you some interesting surprises off in the corners.)
+(You won’t be alone, but the Egyptologist Jim can hire to accompany you will show you some interesting surprises off in the corners.)
 After dark, the temple is lit in various hues, from red to orange to white, illuminating the statuary and giant columns in a panoply of colors.

 Anyone in Cairo will tell you that Abou Tarek restaurant serves the best khoshary at the best price (less than $5).
 Since 1950, Abou Tarek has been serving this traditional hearty dish of rice, macaroni, and chickpeas doused in a delicious tomato sauce and garlic juice.